-Brushing and flossing your teeth every day.
+- Brushing and flossing your teeth every day.

-Visiting Rauchberg Dental Group twice every year for checkups and cleanings.
+- Visiting Rauchberg Dental Group twice every year for checkups and cleanings.

-Wearing a mouthguard when you play sports.
+- Wearing a mouthguard when you play sports.

-Using the proper tools to open packaging instead of your teeth.
+- Using the proper tools to open packaging instead of your teeth.

-Avoiding chewing on ice, pens, popcorn kernels, etc.
+- Never chewing on ice, pens, popcorn kernels, etc.

 Dental Emergency FAQ’s

 Are you worried about what steps to take in case you experience a dental emergency?
 When you contact our team at Rauchberg Dental Group, we’ll walk you through first-aid steps over the phone and make sure that you get the immediate dental care that you need.
 We’ve also answered some common questions that we receive from our patients below, for your convenience.